mxagar/data_science_python_tools/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 ```

-This python file is located on a folder together with a `setup.py`, which allows to install it:
+That python file `my_env.py` is located on a folder together with a `setup.py`, which allows to install it:

 ```bash
 pip install -e my_env_name